 “Grupo Nutresa sends U.S. Wheat Associates a very special greeting in the celebration of the 40th anniversary.
 Our staff has participated in USW trade missions, where all learning has been invaluable in the application of our products, and we participate in the Latin America Buyers Conference every two years, where we receive timely information for decision making and can share with experts.
-We’ve collaborated several times to produce crackers and other cookies with soft white wheat, and USW has also helped us work through several trade issues and communicate the importance of importing U.S. wheat to the National Government of Colombia, benefiting entire milling industry.”
+We’ve collaborated several times to produce crackers and other cookies with soft white wheat, and USW has also helped us work through several trade issues and to communicate the importance of importing U.S. wheat to the National Government of Colombia, benefiting the entire milling industry.”

 San Cristobal Mill, Chile

 “Molinera San Cristobal S.A. is a large family that works in harmony and respect among its employees.
 Our history dates back to 1916 so we can proudly say that we have completed ‘a century of milling tradition.’
 Today we have five wheat mills and a wheat storage plant.
-We know from experience, that in order to develop a flour of excellence it is essential to have wheat of excellence.
+We know from experience that in order to develop a flour of excellence it is essential to have wheat of excellence.
 Our many visits to the United States with U.S. Wheat Associates have allowed us to learn from farmers, their seriousness and dedication to achieve the best possible wheat.
 One of the most outstanding activities has been the USW Chilean Trade Delegation Tour in 2009.”